VCM-project233/HITSZ-VCM-data/README.md

 ## Learning Modal-Invariant and Temporal-Memory for Video-based Visible-Infrared Person Re-Identification

-### This is the page for VCM-HIT dataset.
+### This is the page for HITSZ-VCM dataset.
-### VCM-HIT is a large scale video-based cross-modal dataset for person re-identification.
+### HITSZ-VCM is a large scale video-based cross-modal dataset for person re-identification.

 #### Usage